Did you know that changing the time of day you take your thyroid medication may impact your thyroid function?

 This can be done with all forms of thyroid medication, by the way, and is still helpful for those on NDT and T3.

-Tips for Taking Natural Desiccated Thyroid medication (Armour thyroid, Naturethroid, WP thyroid)
+Tips for Taking Natural Desiccated Thyroid Medication (Armour Thyroid, Nature-throid, WP thyroid, & NP Thyroid)

-Natural desiccated thyroid includes a combination of T4 and T3 thyroid hormone (in addition to other thyroid hormones).
+Natural desiccated thyroid includes a combination of T4 and T3 thyroid hormones (in addition to other thyroid hormones).

-Many patients report feeling better when switching from T4 only thyroid medication to NDT and this likely has to do with the addition of the T3 in this medication.
+Many patients report feeling better when switching from T4-only thyroid medication to NDT (6) and this likely has to do with the addition of the T3 in this medication.

 This doesn’t make NDT a perfect thyroid medication, however, so if you are taking this medication and still experiencing hypothyroid symptoms you can consider these tips: